NachoMemes/NachoMemes/README.md

 ```sh
 DISCORD_TOKEN=<TOKEN> python bot.py
 ```

 ### Local development with Docker
 The easiest way to run this locally is via docker.
 First create a `creds.json` file in the config directory.
 If you are running locally only include the discord token.
 If you are running in AWS incude the relevant key, secret, and region.
 You can see the `creds.json` format in a later section.
-Then build and run with docker.
+Then run `docker-compose up`.

+Alternatively you can specify the same sections from the `creds.json` format as environment variables and make them available when running the Docker compose command.

 ### Production
 Make sure you have the `Impact` font installed.
 On Ubuntu you can get it through this package: `ttf-mscorefonts-installer`.
 Then, clone this repository and `pip install -r requirements.txt`.
 Generate some keys (AWS and Discord), and put them in a `config/creds.json` file like so: